stremovsky/codeseek/README.md

 This service is using Google Custom Search engine.

-Project' sites.txt file contains a curated list of developer resources.
+Project sites.txt file contains a curated list of developer resources.

-Send your changes here or in our website.
+Push your changes here or in my blog at: [http://cloudinvent.com/blog/codeseek-com-search-engine-for-developers/](http://cloudinvent.com/blog/codeseek-com-search-engine-for-developers/)

 #### Adding new site to sites.txt